Salzwasserkrokodile in the Northern Territory

-The impressive Nitmiluk National Park and World Heritage-listed Kakadu National Park provided the perfect backdrops for the filming Rogue and Crocodile Dundee.
-You can experience these beautiful locations without concern aboard a guided tour or in Nitmiluk, hire a canoe and go at your own pace.
+The impressive Nitmiluk National Park and World Heritage-listed Kakadu National Park provided backdrops for filming Rogue and Crocodile Dundee.
+You can experience these beautiful locations without concern aboard a guided tour, or in Nitmiluk hire a canoe and go at your own pace.

-The NT is home to the world’s largest wild crocodile population, with more than 100,000 of these apex predators in the wild.
-There’s plenty of opportunities here to learn more about these amazing creatures.
+The NT is home to the world’s largest wild crocodile population, with more than 100,000 of the predators in the wild.
+There are plenty of opportunities to learn more about these amazing creatures during your visit.

 Given their reputation for being grumpy and dangerous, we recommend you don’t attempt to find a crocodile in the wild yourself.
-Instead, take a guided cruise and capture some happy snaps instead.
+Take a guided cruise and capture some happy snaps instead.

 Saltwater vs. freshwater crocodiles

 There are two distinct species of croc native to the Northern Territory.
-The smaller of the two, the freshwater crocodile or ‘freshie’ is generally less aggressive and rarely grows larger than 3 metres (10 feet) and mostly eats fish and birds.
+The smaller of the two, the freshwater crocodile or ‘freshie’ is generally less aggressive, rarely grows larger than 3 metres (10 feet), and mostly eats fish and birds.
 They’re not usually known for attacking humans but can give a bite if they’re provoked.

 The more common and more dangerous species is the saltwater crocodile.
-These ‘salties’ reside along the coastline and waterways of the Territory and have a taste for fish but will eat just about anything including cows and buffaloes, wild boar, turtles, birds and crabs.
+These ‘salties’ reside along the coastline and waterways of the Territory.
+They have a taste for fish, but will eat just about anything including cows and buffaloes, wild boar, turtles, birds and crabs.
 They can grow up to 6 metres long (20 feet) and weigh up to 1 tonne.

 While you don’t want to get close enough to see, freshwater crocs have smaller, thinner heads and jaws, with teeth that are almost the same size.
-While their saltwater cousins have large, broad heads, uneven jaws and very prominent teeth.
+Their saltwater cousins have large, broad heads, uneven jaws and very prominent teeth.